Contact Carter Yorkies

 Which Dog Food do I use?

-ingredients.
+deadly ingredients.
 This brand has never had a recall.
-Dr Jane Bicks has
+Dr Jane Bicks

-researched her ingredients and formulated a top quality health food for
+has researched her ingredients and formulated a top quality health food

 One of Nala and Max's boys- 8 wks old